-The Draft South Subregional Strategy identifies major centres within the regional context of the site including Miranda, Caringbah, and Cronulla as 'Town Centres', whilst Sutherland is identified as a 'potential Major Centre' under the Sydney Metropolitan Plan 2036.
+The Draft South Subregional Strategy identifies major centres within the regional context of the site including Miranda, Caringbah, and Cronulla as 'Town Centres', with the former two identified as a future potential Major Centre, whilst Sutherland is classified as a 'Town Centre' and also identified as a 'potential Major Centre' under the Sydney Metropolitan Plan 2036.
 Under the strategy, a town centre is defined as having "one or two supermarkets, community facilities, medical centres, schools".
-The Pitney Bowes report identifies a clear demand for additional retail development and in particular supermarket floorspace in to remedy a critical undersupply within the locality and Sutherland Shire.
-Existing town centres within Sutherland do not adequately service residents located within the main trade area of the site primarily due to distance from these centres, and as such it is desirable to provide new supermarket and retail facilities outside of the established centres.
+The Pitney Bowes report identifies a clear demand for additional retail development and in particular supermarket floorspace in to remedy a critical undersupply within the locality and Sutherland Shire due.
+Existing town centres within Sutherland do not adequately service residents located within the main trade area of the site due to the physical distances between these centres and capacity constraints which prevent further supermarket retail growth within these centres, and as such it is desirable to provide new supermarket and retail facilities outside of the established centres.
 The nearest Town Centre to the development is Cronulla.
-The Pitney Bowes report finds that other retail at Cronulla is generally characterised by surf shops, boutiques, food catering stores, bars and some every day shopping needs which cater to visitors to Cronulla Beach, and are not expected to compete with the proposed supermarket-anchored centre.
+The Pitney Bowes report finds that other retail at Cronulla is generally characterised by surf shops, boutiques, food catering stores, bars and some every day shopping needs which cater to visitors to Cronulla

+Beach, and are not expected to compete with the proposed supermarket-anchored centre.